cernopendata/cms-opendata-guide/docs/analysis/selection/idefficiencystudy/tutorial/02-fitting.md

 Run the efficiency.cpp again and you will have 2 new folders at results/efficiencies/efficiency one "Jpsi_MC_2020" and other "Jpsi_Run_2011".If you want to see each individual efficiency you can use the TBrowser to open the globalMuon_Pt_efficiency file.

-Now, in order to make the comparison between real and MC data we will need to change the efficiency.cpp once more, to do this you must include #include the "compare_efficiency.h" and put the code below in the efficiency.cpp file.
+Now, in order to make the comparison between real and MC data we will need to change the efficiency.cpp once more, to do this you must include #include the "compare_efficiency.cpp" and put the code below in the efficiency.cpp file.

 ```sh
 compare_efficiency(quantity, "results/efficiencies/efficiency/Jpsi_Run_2011/Pt_globalMuon.root", "results/efficiencies/efficiency/Jpsi_MC_2020/Pt_globalMuon.root");